Ademfcan/chess/README.md

 # Chess App
-This is an ongoing project, so expect occasional errors here and there as i squish all the bugs
+This is an ongoing project, so expect occasional blips here and there as i squish all the bugs

 ## Getting Started
 1.Clone the latest version of the repository in a suitable directory: